waynodiablo/Oystercard/further_javascript/04_index_page.md

-# Spuke to create and serve an `index.html` page for your app
+# Spike to create and serve an `index.html` page for your app

 [Back to the Challenge Map](00_challenge_track.md)